junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean bites the food absent-mindedly and doesn't answer.
 But by the night of the next day, the exhaustion wins the silent argument.

 "Wake me up if anything happens.
 Anything."
-Dean presses, warningly.
+Dean says for the third time, warningly.

 "Yes, yes, Jesus."
 Sam rolls his eyes, "Now go!
 Before I drag your ass to the car."